 For me, it’s a shame that it taken pressure from the public, social media and press for the profession to highlight the potential ethical issues across supply chains.
 There is always a balance in my view, although we quite rightly need to highlight those suppliers who are not behaving in the right way.
 It is refreshing to see more and more examples of good ethical supply chain activity that we should share and promote within different sectors, ultimately so we can leverage those best practices.

 What advice would you give when handling third parties who are behaving badly?

 I strongly believe in having a robust issue management process in place, making sure you have the right level of visibility and create a good framework.
 Ideally the framework would allow you to identify bad behaviours quickly and be able to act accordingly.
 I have always aimed to promote good, open and honest conversations with suppliers.
 In my experience, having all parties aligned for a common cause seems to bring out the best solutions and behaviours when it comes to ethical supply chain management.

-Shamial will be presenting at our Global TPRM: Cross Industry, taking place virtually December 8-9.
-Click here to view the full agenda and register for your complimentary pass to the event.
+Shamial presented at Global TPRM: Cross Industry, which took place virtually on December 8-9.
+Click here to view the full event agenda, as well as insights from the event.

 Have you registered for…